pretix/pretix-docs/docs/topics/payment-providers.md

  3. Enter mandatory info on the settings page for the payment provider
  4. Make optional adjustments
  5. Enable the payment provider
- 6. Repeat steps 1. through 5. for every payment provider you want to use
+ 6. Repeat steps 1 through 5 for each payment provider you want to use
  7. Set deadlines and advanced settings

 The following sections will guide you through those steps in detail.